Skip to main content

 Manor

-A mansion named after its good view of the Dravinja Valley
+A manor named after its good view (pogled) of the Dravinja Valley.

 The Pogled Manor stands on a slope above Loče.
-The name of the mansion indicates that there may have been a fortified outpost here as early as the Middle Ages, which protected the path from Konjice along the Dravinja.
+The name of the manor indicates the possibility that a fortified outpost may have existed here as early as the Middle Ages, serving to safeguard the path from Slovenske Konjice along the Dravinja Valley.

-The surrounding area of the mansion was first mentioned in documents in 1369, but it is not known whether it already existed at that time.
-Some of the surrounding estates then belonged to Ulrik Grasl from Poljčane, who sold them to the Žička Carthusian Monastery in that year.
-The present mansion is said to have been erected around 1524, when Ahac Schrott, who owned the property until 1590, is mentioned as the caretaker.
+The surrounding area of the manor was documented for the first time in 1369, though it remains uncertain whether it already existed at that time.
+Some of the adjacent were estates owned by Ulrik Grasl from Poljčane, who sold them to the Žička kartuzija Monastery that year.
+The current manor is believed to have been constructed around 1524, during the tenure of Ahac Schrott, who served as its caretaker until 1590.

-The mansion is designed in a square plan, and in the 16th century three round towers and an arcaded courtyard were added.
-In 1617, the mansion was rebuilt, as evidenced by the year above the connecting door.
-At that time, it was owned by Max pl.
+The manor features a square plan, with three round towers and an arcaded courtyard added in the 16th century.
+In 1617, the manor underwent reconstruction, as evidenced by the year inscribed above the connecting door.
+At the time, the manor was owned by Max pl.
 Plöschen.
-In the same year, the Plöschen family was named “von Pogledt”, from which the name of the castle itself originates.
+In the same year, the Plöschen family was granted the title “von Pogledt”, from which the name of the castle itself originates.

-Over the course of its existence, the mansion has gone through several owners, and today it houses tenant apartments.
-That is why the interior spaces have undergone a lot of modifications.
-Today, among other things, the original spaces are the barrel vault on the ground floor of the eastern part of the southern section, where the kitchen was once located, the cross vaults on the ground floor of the western end and the original chapel, which was arranged on the floor of the western section and is now used as a room.
+Throughout its existence, the mansion has changed hands numerous times, and currently it serves as rental apartments.
+Consequently, the interior spaces have undergone significant modifications.
+However, some original features remain, including the barrel vault on the ground floor of the eastern part of the southern section, which once served as kitchen, as well as the cross vaults on the ground floor of the western end and the original chapel, now repurposed as a room, located on the floor of the western section.

 FOR THE CURIOUS:

-Some researchers connect the Pogled Manor and Zbelovo Castle through the famous medieval poem, Parzival, by the Bavarian poet Wolfram von Eschenbach, with the stories of the Holy Grail.
-Parzival’s relatives along the male line, the Anschouwe knights, are said to come from southern Styria.
-Esoteric interpretations understand the medieval German term Anschouwe as a spiritual “view” or insight and, based on the name, associate it with the mansion Pogled (which translates as ‘to view’).
+Some researchers draw connections between the Pogled Manor and Zbelovo Castle through the well-known medieval poem “Parzival” by the Bavarian poet Wolfram von Eschenbach, which tells the tales of the Holy Grail.
+Parzival’s relatives along the male line, the Anschouwe knights, are said to originate from southern Styria.
+Esoteric interpretations understand the medieval German term “Anschouwe” as a spiritual “view” or insight and, based on the name, associate it with the mansion Pogled, which translates as ‘to view’.

 FOR SPORTS ENTHUSIASTS:

-The Pogled mansion can also be reached by bicycle along the marked circular cycling route (no. 5), which starts from Loče and connects the neighboring villages of Koble, Sv.
-Jernej, Mlače and Zbelovo, or along the cycling route from Slovenske Konjice (no. 6).
-The Loško-Zbelovska mountain trail leads past the mansion.
+The Pogled Manor is accessible by bicycle via the marked circular cycling route (no. 5), which begins in Loče and connects the adjacent villages of Koble, Sv.
+Jernej, Mlače and Zbelovo.
+Alternatively, cyclists can reach the manor via the cycling route from Slovenske Konjice (no. 6).
+Additionally, the Loško-Zbelovska mountain trail passes by the manor.

-Mountain bikes and e-bikes can also be hired at TIC Slovenske Konjice.
+For those interested, mountain bikes and e-bikes can be rented at TIC Slovenske Konjice.
 Price list.

 Zbelovo Castle

-The castle, situated on top of a rocky cliff on Zbelovska gora
+The castle, perched atop a rocky cliff on Zbelovska gora Mountain.

-Southwest of Poljčane, on the steep hill of Zbelovska gora, there are ruins of the former Zbelovo castle.
+Southwest of Poljčane, on the steep hill of Zbelovska gora Mountain, there are ruins of the former Zbelovo Castle.
 The latter was indirectly referred to in 1206, when Ortolf I Zbelovski was first mentioned.

-As a “Vesten Plankenstein”, the sources first directly mention the castle in 1428.
-Initially, it was the seat of the Lords of Zbelovo (1202 – circa 1400), and then went through several owners until the castle was taken over in 1580 by the Counts of Thurn, whose property it was until their downfall.
+As a “Vesten Plankenstein”, the castle is first directly mentioned in sources dating back to 1428.
+Initially, it served as the seat of the Lords of Zbelovo (1202 – approx. 1400), before passing through the hands of several owners.
+In 1580 the castle came under the ownership of the Counts of Thurn, who held the property until their downfall.

-The Zbelovo castle played an important role, especially in the protection of the road leading from the Savinja Valley to the Podravje region.
-It also housed a toll office and a provincial court, which provided attorneyship to many church institutions.
-In the second half of the 17th century, the castle was already in ruins, as evidenced by Vischer’s topography.
+Zbelovo Castle played a significant role, particularly in safeguarding the road connecting the Savinja Valley to the Podravje region.
+It also functioned as a toll office and provincial court, providing legal representation to numerous church institutions.
+By the second half of the 17th century, the castle had fallen into ruin, as evidenced by Vischer’s topography.

 FOR THE CURIOUS:

-What do you think of when you hear the name Zbelovo?
-We do not know exactly whether it was first the name of a settlement or a mountain; however, it is likely that the name is associated with the colour white.
+When you hear the name Zbelovo, what comes to mind?
+It’s uncertain, whether it was initially the name of a settlement or a mountain, but it is likely that the name is associated with the colour white.

 FOR SPORTS ENTHUSIASTS:

-The Pogled mansion can also be reached by bicycle along the marked circular cycling route (no. 5), which starts from Loče and connects the neighboring villages of Koble, Sv.
-Jernej, Mlače and Zbelovo, or along the cycling route from Slovenske Konjice (no. 6).
-The Loško-Zbelovska hiking trail leads past the mansion.
+The Pogled Manor is accessible by bicycle via the marked circular cycling route (no. 5), which begins in Loče and connects the adjacent villages of Koble, Sv.
+Jernej, Mlače and Zbelovo.
+Alternatively, cyclists can reach the manor via the cycling route from Slovenske Konjice (no. 6).
+Additionally, the Loško-Zbelovska hiking trail passes by the manor.

-Mountain bikes and e-bikes can also be hired at TIC Slovenske Konjice.
+For those interested, mountain bikes and e-bikes can be rented at TIC Slovenske Konjice.
 Price list.

 Golič Mansion

-A mansion that once had the aroma of great cognac
+A mansion that once exuded the scent of fine cognac

-According to tradition, the mansion, located in the village of Dobrnež near Slovenske Konjice, was named after a bare hill that can be seen in its background.
+According to tradition, the mansion, located in the village of Dobrnež near Slovenske Konjice, was named after a barren hill visible in its background.

-On the right side of the entrance, an inlaid slab is preserved in the hallway, which testifies that the mansion was newly built in 1542 by Adam of Lindek.
-Stegenšek wrote that there was probably no mansion in the area before that year.
+Right to the entrance, a preserved inlaid slab in the hallway attests that the mansion was newly constructed in 1542 by Adam of Lindek.
+Stegenšek noted that there likely was no mansion in the area before that year.

-According to some art historians (Šumi, Stopar), Golič is a typical example of a Styrian Renaissance mansion.
-The building has an almost square floor plan, which is surrounded by two round defense towers at two opposite corners.
-The layout of the rooms is symmetrical, and the mansion was probably surrounded by a wide, water-filled ditch in the past, which was later backfilled.
-The park design complex in the immediate vicinity of the mansion, which together with the building formed a complete ring, was also important.
+According to some art historians (Šumi, Stopar), Golič represents a typical example of a Styrian Renaissance mansion.
+The structure features an almost square floor plan, with two round defensive towers situated at opposite corners.
+The layout of the rooms is symmetrical, and historical records suggest that the mansion was probably surrounded by a wide, water-filled ditch in the past, which has since been filled in.
+Additionally, the design of the park complex in close proximity to the mansion, forming a complete ring with the building, is also noteworthy.

 FOR THE CURIOUS:

-On May 7, 1635, the mansion was demolished by peasants who caused financial damage to the owner, Zofia Conta, to the tune of 6,000 guineas.
+On May 7, 1635, the mansion was demolished by the rural locals, resulting in major financial damage to the owner, Zofia Conta, amounting to 6000 guineas (coins that were used in great Britain).

-In the Mansion, Benedict Hertl and his wife were brewing cognac of such high quality that it even received an award in Paris.
+In the Mansion, Benedict Hertl and his wife were renowned for crafting cognac or exceptional quality, so much that it has garnered recognition and received an award in Paris.

 Dobje Manor (Dobjehof)

-A manor built at the end of the Zreče terrace
+A manor constructed at the end of the Zreče terrace

-The manor is located northwest of Slovenske Konjice between Dravinja and the Koprivnica stream.
+The manor is located northwest of Slovenske Konjice between Dravinja River and the Koprivnica Stream.

-The hamlet, named after an oak tree (dob), was first mentioned in 1375 in one of the documents.
-The manor was first referred to in sources in 1497, when a certain “Jurij zu Dobie” was mentioned.
-In the time of Augustin Stegenšek, the entrance to the court was adorned with a chronogram, which is no longer there today, which carried an inscription saying that the building was built by Franc Ksaverij Blagatinšek, who was renamed Blagotinšek by many later writers.
-Later, August pl.
-Clossman (1853–1860) was mentioned as an ownerand then further owners: Baroness Beatrix Lebzeltern (1860–1876), Baroness Maria Baltin (1876–1896) and Countess Aleksandrine Sermage (1896–1945).
+The hamlet, named after an oak tree (dob), was initially documented in 1375 in historical records.
+The manor first appeared in sources in 1497, mentioning a certain “Jurij zu Dobie”.
+During time of Augustin Stegenšek, the entrance to the courtyard was adorned with a chronogram, which is no longer present today.
+It carried an inscription stating that the building was erected by Franc Ksaverij Blagatinšek, later often referred to as Blagotinšek by subsequent writers.
+Later owners included August pl.
+Clossman (1853–1860), Baroness Beatrix Lebzeltern (1860–1876), Baroness Maria Baltin (1876–1896) and Countess Aleksandrine Sermage (1896–1945).

-In his writings, Stegenšek mentioned the testimony of Clossman’s daughter, who heard the story that Dobjihof was, in its time, even a female monastery of the Žiče order, as evidenced by the chapel and nets in front of the windows.
-This claim is also allegedly confirmed by the fact that the house does not have a basement, as underground tunnels led to the Carthusian monastery once upon a time.
-This is, of course, not true, as the building was not built until 1763, and the chapel was built and blessed in 1768.
+In his writings, Stegenšek referenced the account provided by Clossman’s daughter, who heard the story that Dobjihof was once female monastery of the Žiče order, as indicated by the chapel and lattice in front of the windows.
+This assertion was allegedly supported by the absence of a basement in the house, as underground tunnels presumably connected it to the Žička kartuzija Monastery in the past.
+However, this claim is not accurate, as the building was not constructed until 1763, and the chapel was built and is consecrated in 1768.

-There are several other stories related to the mansion, but most of them are about Countess Aleksandra Sermage.
-Before coming to Dobjihof, she was an educator at the imperial court in Vienna.
-The people of Konjice called her the “Countess of Dobjehof”, and she was known for her hospitality.
+There are several other tales associated with the manor, many of which revolve around Countess Aleksandra Sermage.
+Prior to her residency at Dobjihof, she served as an educator at the imperial court in Vienna.
+The locals of Slovenske Konjice affectionately referred to her as the “Countess of Dobjihof”, recognizing her for her warmth and hospitality.

 FOR THE CURIOUS:

-• Anton Blagatinšek, one of the owners of the mansion, supported the state with money and grain during the Napoleonic Wars, and in 1817 the emperor elevated the entire family to nobility with the surname Edler von Kaiserfeld as a sign of gratitude.
+• Anton Blagatinšek, one of the owners of the manor, provided financial aid and grain to the state during Napoleonic Wars.
+In recognition of his support, the emperor conferred noble status upon the entire family in 1817, adopting the surname Edler von Kaiserfeld.

-• Today, the owner of the mansion is the local wine company, Zlati grič d.o.o., and a golf practice range operated next to the mansion for a while.
+• Currently, the the mansion is owned by the local wine company, Zlati grič d.o.o.
+In addition, a golf practice range operated adjacent to the mansion for a period.

 Sources: